arxpoetica/totally-temp-aro/etl-colt/etl/client/README.md

 ### Creating a spend dataset
 Importing the spend data from this Excel workbook will very little manipulation of the data in Excel.
 The data required for the import process is a csv file with the following columns:

-1. location
+1. city
+2. country
-2. product
+3. product
-3. sub_product
+4. sub_product
-4. infousa_industry
+5. infousa_industry
-5. infousa_size
+6. infousa_size

 and a column for each year for which there is data.